NASA-AMMOS/3DTilesRendererJS/README.md

 setCamera( camera : Camera ) : boolean
 ```

-Adds the camera to the camera to be accounted for when traversing the tileset.
+Adds the camera to the camera to be accounted for when traversing the tile set.
 Returns `false` if the camera is already being tracked.
 Returns `true` otherwise.

 ### .deleteCamera